pannous/netbase/README.md

 The same formats are available for data access and data export together with the [blueprints](https://github.com/pannous/blueprints-netbase) standard.

 This database is already used by millions of users through the Genie/[Voice Actions](http://voice-actions.com/) app.
-Germans might also have contact with this technology as enterprise customers of [Quasiris Recharge](https://www.quasiris.de/de/recharge/).
-Here we show the power of natural language queries to get instant answers.